d-a-v-i-d-w-r-i-g-h-t/readme-generator/output/README.md

 This project is licensed under the terms of the MIT License.

 Detailed information about this license can be found [here](https://choosealicense.com/licenses/mit/).

-## Contributing

-Please contribute if you would like

 ## Tests